 Wedding at Lani Lea Chapel at the Prince Waikiki Hotel

 Lani Lea Chapel at Prince Waikiki Hotel is a more formal wedding chapel setting with couches for guests to sit on during the ceremony.
-The view is spectacular through the floor to ceiling windows. https://youtu.be/yMv5DoqMlVA
+The view is spectacular through the floor to ceiling windows.
+My rate is $275. https://youtu.be/yMv5DoqMlVA

 Wedding at Loulu Palm Farm Estate